gamesbook/pyprototypr/docs/source/card_decks.rst

 cards as means to track and exchange information about individuals.
 Early computers used a form of index cards called "punch" cards to store their data.
-Playing cards, of course, have been popular both in China and Europe; coming into more widespread use somewhere in the 9th and 14th centuries respectively.
+Playing cards, of course, have been popular both in China and Europe, coming into more widespread use somewhere in the 9th and 14th centuries respectively.

 The massive rise in popularity of a game like *Magic the Gathering*, from